 One of the must things to do in Ella is climbing up Little Adams Peak.
-The view from the mountain top is just incredible, and you don’t have to walk as far as when trekking up the big Adams Peak Sri Lanka.
-The best view, and light for photography is when you go with sunrise.
-Sunset is of course also an option.
-If you want to enjoy some of the best views of Sri Lanka without the need to hike for hours, Little Adams Peak is the perfect trek.
-With well maintained stairs and a not too strenuous hike, this is an activity for young and old!
+The view from the mountain top is incredible and the great thing is, it doesn’t take you too long to get there.
+Hiking up Little Adams Peak is not as strenuous as going up the high Adams Peak Sri Lanka.
+If you want to have the highest chance of having clear views, then go with sunrise.
+Sunset is of course also an option, but you have to be lucky to have clear views.
+The stairs up Little Adams Peak are well maintained and the path is easy to follow.

 The Ravana Falls are located in the misty mountains of Ella along the road.
 The water gushes down a height of 25 meters fallen from an oval concave rock.
 Ravana Falls is a 3-tier cascading waterfall, creating rock pools along its way down.
 During the wet season Ravana Falls takes the form of a drooping areca flower, but its wide size is reduced dramatically during the dry season.
 Although it is always worth it to check this waterfall when you’re Ella Sri Lanka, especially because of the easy access.

 The Ravana Cave is located 2 kilometres outside of Ella town and lies 1370 metres above sea level.
 It is one of the most important tourists attractions with an historical value in Ella.
 The history of the Ravana cave is that King Rawana used this cave to hide the Princess Sita.
 If you are interested in the Sri Lankan history, and you’re ready to climb some stairs to see this cave, then the Ravana Cave is one of the must things to do in Ella Sri Lanka!